ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 }

 ```
 The first system is reading if there is a `FireCommand` from the client side in order to fire the system.
-The query for the first system only needs to read the player's current position in order ot shoot the bullet from player's current position from the `Player` component.
+The query for the first system only needs to read the player's current position in order to shoot the bullet from player's current position from the `Player` component.
 The second system is moving the player's bullet.
 The query for this system will be the same idea for any movement system: the system needs `Transform` component and `Bullet` component.
 Let's take a look at the `player_fire_update` function first.

 ```rust
 impl ServerState{